python-control/python-control/doc/linear.rst

 Time sampling
 -------------

-Continous time systems can be converted to discrete time systems using the :func:`sample_system` function and specifying a sampling time::
+Continuous time systems can be converted to discrete time systems using the :func:`sample_system` function and specifying a sampling time::

   >> csys = ct.rss(4, 2, 2, name='csys')